Gabrielloufi/couchpie/README.md

 * Runs fully offline OR remotely with [Tailscale](https://tailscale.com/) for secure remote access
 * Integrates with Alexa using the Manual Smart Home Skill and Home Assistant (Stage 3)
 * Can be taken anywhere, broadcast its own Wi-Fi, and act like a portable smart TV system

-SmartTV killer.
-Portable Raspberry Pi media center with Streamings, Steam Link, Moonlight, Kodi, and Tailscale for home or travel.

 ---